WirelessIoTSolutions/dt-corporate-nb-iot-hackathon/demo_motionLight/README.md

 * Connect the LED with the digital port D5.
 * Connect the Tuino with a PC using the USB cable.
 * Open this project with the Arduino IDE.
-* Open menu Tools->Serial Monitor of the Arduino IDE.
 * Compile and upload the project to the Tuino.

 ## Feature(s)